 AI-generated image by Teach with ND

-If you're neurodivergent, you might struggle with communication barriers, sensory sensitivities, or social interactions.
+If you're neurodivergent, you might notice things like communication barriers, sensory sensitivities, or struggles with social interactions.

 teacher meditating on ground outside, self-care, finding your tribe, back of teacher